Wednesday, August 8, 2018

 CG Setting

-The weighing of the alternative components is in the pictures below.
+The weighing of the substitute components is in the pictures below.
 The loss of head-down torque with the Runcam Hybrid2 setup was 5.4gx6cm+(2g+3.5g)x9cm = 81.9g-cm, equivalent to having an 81.9gram-cm/30cm=2.7gram heavier tail motor.

 What's worse is that the loss of head-down torque disrupts the level travel pitch holding, as shown in the following videos.

 When tested with Runcam Hybrid2, there was no difference in flight characteristics between 2cm and 3cm protrusion.
-The solution for a 10.1-gram alternative Rumbcam Thumb with a 1.1-gram nano3 camera, and a 55.4-gram battery, needs similar protrusion.
+The solution for a 10.1-gram substitute Rumbcam Thumb with a 1.1-gram nano3 camera, and a 55.4-gram battery, needs similar protrusion.
 With Runcam ThumbPro, the head-down torque loss is less severe at (18Insta-13ThumbPro+1.1Ubracket+(2.0Ant-1.1Nano))*9cm-(55.4Batt-49Batt)*6=24.6g-cm.
 And so, the battery protrusion is only about 1cm, as tested in the first video of this chapter's web page.

 So, the actual head-down torque is